tn74/MTurkAnnotationTool/readme.md

 	1. Make a Goolge Account if you do not have one (gmail will do)
 	2. Install Firebase CLI (See [Link](https://firebase.google.com/docs/cli/)).
 Complete at least through ```firebase login```
 	3. Login to Firebase [Console](https://console.firebase.google.com/)
-	4. Create a Firebase Project and remember what you name it
+	4. Create a Firebase Project
 	5. Open terminal and move into the MTurkAnnotationTool/toWeb directory
 	6. Enter the following commands:
 		```bash